 Keep reading

 Don't try to adopt AI everywhere.
-Pick one repetitive task, hand it to AI, keep yourself in the loop, and expand only once it is genuinely saving you time.
-Start small and the rest follows.
+Pick one frequent, annoying, low-risk task, hand it to AI, keep yourself in the loop, measure the result, and expand only once it is genuinely saving you time.
+Start small and the rest follows — one proven win at a time.
+The businesses that feel "behind on AI" almost always made the mistake of waiting for a grand plan; the ones quietly pulling ahead just started with a single task and kept going.
+You do not need to catch up all at once.
+You need to begin.

 Frequently Asked Questions